UF-NLPC-Lab/Guides/bash-basics/README.md

 ## For Loops
 Bash for-loops are really handy if running multiple experiments with different hyperparameter settings.
 It's good to structure your script such that it takes command line arguments, making it easy for you to do this.
+Make a script like the following and run it:
 ```bash
 #!/bin/bash